skypjack/uvw/README.md

 ## Tests

 To compile and run the tests, `uvw` requires *libuv* and *googletest*.<br/>
-Run the script `deps.sh` to download them.
-It is good practice to do it every time one pull the project.
+`cmake` will download and compile both the libraries before to compile anything else.

-Then, to build the tests:
+To build the tests:

 * `$ cd build`
 * `$ cmake ..`